Weekly flower story

 Chrysanthemum cushion spray

-Also known as ping-pong chrysanthemum because of its appearance.
-It has the shape of a ping-pong ball with all the petals neatly arranged with distinct layers combined into a spherical shape.
+Also known as the ping-pong chrysanthemum because of its appearance.
+It has the shape of a ping-pong ball with all the petals neatly arranged with distinct layers and combined into a spherical shape.

 Originated from Japan, pompom comes in various colours: yellow, green, white, red and purple.
-This week, we have chosen the ones in lime green, a refreshing and uplifting colour.
+The chosen ones in our weekly flowers are in pale pink, to give the bouquet a more muted colour tone.